TobikoData/sqlmesh/docs/guides/scheduling.md

        sqlmesh_example.example_full_model ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100.0% • 1/1 • 0:00:00
 ```

 **Note:** The `sqlmesh run` command performs model evaluation based on the missing data intervals identified at the time of running.
-The command itself doesn't run continuously, and will exit once the evaluation is complete.
-It is the responsibility of users to run this command periodically with a cron job, a CI/CD tool like Jenkins, or in a similar fashion.
+It does not run continuously, and will exit once evaluation is complete.
+You must run this command periodically with a cron job, a CI/CD tool like Jenkins, or in a similar fashion.

 ## Integrating with Airflow